Oh, the places we have been, the places we have yet to go and the hearts yet to be healed……..

 The Reuben’s team launched two new support groups Bereavement Support Group and Rambles Walking Group

-- Phase 4, 5 and 6 of the renovation plans continued as a partner is confirmed to tranform the ‘west wing’
+- Phase 4, 5 and 6 of the renovation plans continued as a partner is confirmed to transform the ‘west wing’

-The family support team team launched their first dedicated activity to support siblings
+The family support team launched their first dedicated activity to support siblings

 Phase 4, 5 & 6 continued as the official build started